 Medicine - Medicine should be dispensed at home whenever possible.
-According to state law, if your child must take medicine at school, he/she must be competent to self administer the necessary prescription medication with assistance from the school nurse.
+According to state law, if your child must take medicine at school, medication must be administered by the school nurse.
 For occasional medication, the student must have a note signed and dated by the parent giving permission, dosage, and time for the school nurse to assist with self administration of medication.
 (The school nurse will assist students with self administration primarily by providing storage of and timely distribution of medication.)
 Students who are on daily medication that must be taken during school hours will have a form to fill out for our files before medication can be administered.
-The student and the school nurse will then document the self-administration of medication.